2dukes/PROJ_SSI_2122/secret-key-encryption/secret-key-encryption-lab.md

 ### Task 6.3

 In this task, we want to discover which message Bob sent.
 This time we don't use the same IV, but we use a predictable IV.
 We know that Bob's messages can only be "Yes" or "No" and we know which IV Bob used in his message, and what's the next IV to be used.
-As we're using CBC, we know that using predictable IV makes the algorithm vulnerable, because it's possible to discover the real plaintext message.
+As we're using CBC, we know that using predictable IVs makes the algorithm vulnerable, because it's possible to discover the real plaintext message.

 In CBC, the following operations will be performed:
 - Plaintext message: `"Yes"`.